 Download & Other Tools

 - Footnote: Data are adjusted for inflation based on Consumer Price Index Research Series Using Current Methods (All items) adjustment factors, to enable comparisons over time.
 Families with children are those with sons or daughters by birth, marriage, or adoption.
-Data are displayed for geographies with at least 10,000 residents based on 2016 population estimates.
+Data are displayed for geographies with at least 10,000 residents based on 2017 population estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 The notation S refers to estimates that have been suppressed because the margin of error was greater than 15 percent.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.
+In 2010 the Census Bureau implemented new population benchmarks, so caution should be taken when comparing 2005-2009 data with later years.

 - Measures of Family Income and Poverty on Kidsdata.org